 Recent empirical work has begun to reveal the significance of this distinction between actual and perceived peer goals.
 Weissman and Elliot’s (2023) study using a multivariate social relations model found that achievement goal perceptions are predominantly perceiver–driven (i.e., students’ inferences about peers’ goals depend more on what the perceiver tends to see in others than on what targets actually pursue).
 Complementing this finding, Hemi and colleagues’ work has shown that both perceived peer goals and actual peer goals independently predict individual students’ goals (Hemi, Madjar, Daumiller, & Rich, 2024).
 Interestingly, this research demonstrates that perceived peer goals predict students' individual goals above the contribution of peers’ actual reported goals, suggesting that these two sources of social information operate through distinct mechanisms.
 These findings raise a fundamental question: How do subjective perceptions of peer goals become consequential for motivation development?
-In this paper, I propose that this relationship may be usefully explored through a perception–expression cycle (i.e., a dynamic process in which perceptions drive behavioural expressions) that, in turn, have the potential to reinforce those initial perceptions.
-For instance, a student who perceives that their peers value performance goals may adjust their own goals accordingly and express them through competitive behaviour.
-These behavioural signals are then observed by peers, potentially validating the initial perception that performance goals are valued in that context.
+In this paper, I propose that this relationship may be usefully explored through perception–expression cycles (i.e., a dynamic process in which perceptions drive goal adjustments and behavioural expressions) that, in turn, have the potential to reinforce those initial perceptions.
+For instance, a student who perceives that their peers value performance goals may adjust their own goals accordingly and express them through competitive behaviour such as publicly emphasizing test scores or avoiding help–seeking.
+These behavioural signals are then observed and interpreted by other peers as evidence that performance goals are normative in that context, potentially validating the initial perception and triggering similar goal adjustments among additional students, thus sustaining the cycle across the peer group.